daedaleanai/git-ticket/doc/md/git-ticket_add.md

   -t, --title string     Provide a title to describe the issue -m, --message string   Provide a message to describe the issue -F, --file string      Take the message from the given file.
-Use - to read the message from the standard input -h, --help             help for add
+Use - to read the message from the standard input -n, --noselect         Do not automatically select the new ticket once it's created -h, --help             help for add
 ```